tecnobrat/camp2jabt/README.md

 Installation
 ------------

-gem install syslog_logger dm-core xmpp4r SyslogLogger dm-timestamps dm-sqlite-adapter dm-migrations tinder i18n json
+`gem install dm-core xmpp4r SyslogLogger dm-timestamps dm-sqlite-adapter dm-migrations tinder i18n json`

+Currently it is not a gem itself, but I will be changing that shortly.

+For now, simply change to the lib directory and run `sh ../bin/camp2jabt`.

+That will be changed once its a properly bundled gem.

 Configuring ejabberd
 --------------------

 Ejabberd needs to be configured for the new transport.
-Find the _Listened ports_ section and add the following inside the <code>{listen, [</code> array:
+Find the _Listened ports_ section and add the following inside the `{listen, [` array:

     % Campfire Transport
     {5348, ejabberd_service, [{host, "campfire.xmpp.example.com",